antvis/G2/site/docs/manual/extra-topics/migration-from-g2v4.en.md

 In 4.0, the elements in the diagram are divided into geometry elements (Geometry) and annotations (Annotation).
 In 5.0, both are annotations (Marks).

-### Declaration method
+### Declaration Method

-In 4.0, annotations are declared through the annotation namespace, and the declaration method in 5.0 is consistent with tags.
+In 4.0, annotations are declared through the annotation namespace, and the declaration method in 5.0 is consistent with marks.

 ```js
 // 4.0